-- Wifaq, formally, the Al Wifaq (Accord) National Islamic Society, is the largest and most prominent Shiite political society.
-It is considered a relatively moderate opposition faction and has participated in national dialogue with the government and royal family.
-Wifaq's leaders, including Secretary-General and Shiite cleric Shaykh Ali al-Salman, have been pressured by the regime.
-Salman, who is about 45 years old, was slightly injured by security forces during a protest in June 2012 and he was arrested in November and in December 2013 for "insulting authorities" and "incitement to religious hatred," respectively.
-His deputy leader, Khalil al-Marzuq, was arrested in September 2013, for "inciting terrorism" in an anti-government speech, but was acquitted in June 2014.
-Another of Wifaq's top figures, the 75-year-old Shiite cleric Isa Qasim, is considered a hardliner who has opposed government proposals to settle the crisis.
-His home was raided by the regime in May 2013.
-On July 20, 2014, the government filed suit to bar Wifaq from operating for a three month period-during which it could correct alleged breaches of Bahrain's law on political societies. - Wifaq Allies.
-A number of Shiite factions are allied with Wifaq and have similarly participated in dialogue with the regime.
-They include the National Democratic Action Society, the National Democratic Assembly, the Democratic Progressive Tribune, and Al Ekhaa. - Al Haq (Movement of Freedom and Democracy), another Shiite faction, is outlawed because of its calls for outright change of regime and has boycotted all the COR elections.
-However, it is smaller in membership than Wifaq.
+- Al Haq (Movement of Freedom and Democracy), a small Shiite faction, is outlawed because of its calls for outright change of regime and has boycotted all the COR elections.
 Its key leaders are wheelchair-bound Dr. Abduljalil Alsingace and Hassan Mushaima, both of whom are alleged by the government to have ties to Iran.
 Both have been imprisoned since the February 2011 uprising.
-Prior to the uprising, Alsingace had visited the United States several times to discuss the human rights situation in Bahrain. - The Bahrain Islamic Action Society, a small Shiite faction, also is an outlawed faction.
+Prior to the uprising, Alsingace had visited the United States several times to discuss the human rights situation in Bahrain. - The Bahrain Islamic Action Society, another small Shiite faction, also is outlawed.
 It is a successor to the Islamic Front for the Liberation of Bahrain (IFLB), a party purportedly linked Iran-backed extremist actions in Bahrain the 1980s and 1990s.
 Another IFLB offshoot, Amal, is known as the "Shirazi faction" for its ties to radical Shiite clerics in Iran linked to Ayatollah Shirazi.
-Amal's leader, Shaykh Muhammad Ali al-Mafoodh, has been in prison since 2011 and Amal was outlawed in 2012. - Waad ("promise") is a left-leaning secular political society whose members are both Sunni and Shiite and is generally aligned with Wifaq as an opposition party.
-Waad's leader, Ibrahim Sharif, has been in prison since 2011. - Sunni opinion is generally represented by the government.
-There are some Sunni political societies that support it, but in some cases criticize the government for concessions to the Shiite majority.
-Two Sunni societies are considered Islamist: Minbar (Arabic for "platform"), which is an offshoot of the Muslim Brotherhood, and Al Asala, which is a harder-line "Salafist" political society.
-As noted below, in the 2006-2010 parliament, Asala and Minbar members held a combined 15 seats.
-In June 2011, another Sunni grouping formed as a response to the Shiiteled 2011 uprising, organized as a pro-government political society called the National Unity Gathering/National Unity Association.
-Other Sunni factions that support these groups include Al Saff, the Islamic Shura Society, and the Al Wasat Al Arabi Islamic Society.
+Amal's leader, Shaykh Muhammad Ali al-Mafoodh, has been in prison since 2011 and Amal was outlawed in 2012. - Waad ("promise") is a left-leaning secular political opposition society whose members are both Sunni and Shiite.
+Waad's leader, Ibrahim Sharif, has been in prison since 2011. - Sunni opinion is generally, but not exclusively, represented by the government.
+However, there are two major Sunni Islamist political societies that criticize the government for refusing to seek a larger role for Islamic law and values in Bahraini society.
+The two are: Minbar (Arabic for "platform"), which is an offshoot of the Muslim Brotherhood, and Al Asala, which is a harder-line "Salafist" political society.
+Outspoken Salafist critic of the government Jassim al-Saeedi is an Asala member, although he runs as an independent.
+Smaller Sunni Islamist factions include Al Saff, the Islamic Shura Society, and the Al Wasat Al Arabi Islamic Society.
+In June 2011, a non-Islamist, generally pro-government Sunni political society-the National Unity Gathering/National Unity Association-was formed as a response to the Shiite-led 2011 uprising.
+Ten candidates from this grouping ran in the 2014 COR election as the "Al Fatih Coalition"